bsamtleben/color-ctf/README.md

 | ![emerald](logo/icons/emerald.svg) | emerald | easy | |

+## Disclaimer
-> **Disclaimer:** All challenges and demonstrated techniques are intended for educational purposes only.
+> All challenges and demonstrated techniques are intended for educational purposes only.
 The author does not endorse any illegal actions.